observablehq/framework/docs/contributing.md

 yarn cert
 ```

-You will have to accept the self-signed certificate in each of your browsers.
+Then open <https://127.0.0.1:3001> (you will have to accept the self-signed certificate in each of your browsers).

 This documentation site is built on GitHub using the Observable CLI; see the [deploy workflow](https://github.com/observablehq/cli/blob/main/.github/workflows/deploy.yml).
 Please open a pull request if you’d like to contribute to the documentation or to CLI features.
 Contributors are expected to follow our [code of conduct](https://github.com/observablehq/.github/blob/master/CODE_OF_CONDUCT.md). 🙏